zinuzian/imagelab2018/doc/Report.md

 ### 21st, May
 ### 1. CNN
-* What is CNN?
+* What is CNN ?
   * CNN is abbreviation of Convolutional-Neural-Network.
   * Convolution : Combine two data into one datum.
   * Neural Network : Such systems "learn" (i.e. progressively improve performance on) tasks by considering examples, generally without task-specific programming.
   * Input image and Convolution kernel makes Featured image.
   * The point is that CNN makes this convolution kernel itself.
 Kernel does not have fixed values.
 Rather, its values are modified by conv net.